Alison Bickers MBACP (accred.)

-Most recently I have undertaken additional training in high intensity cognitive behavioural therapy which has a strong research base for a successful outcome with many difficulties including the treatment of depression, anxiety difficulties (phobias, excess worry, panic attacks, post traumatic stress disorder, social anxiety) and eating disorders.
+Most recently I have undertaken additional training in high intensity cognitive behavioural therapy and acceptance and commitment therapy (ACT) which have a strong evidence base for successful outcomes for many difficulties including the treatment of depression, anxiety difficulties (phobias, excess worry, panic attacks, post traumatic stress disorder, social anxiety and insomnia) and eating disorders.

 If you would like to view my client testimonials please see further information below.
 My previous clients have been wonderfully generous in their praise!

-As an accredited member of the BACP I abide by their ethical framework for good practice and continue to keep up to date with current practice.
+As an accredited member of the BACP and BABCP I abide by their ethical frameworks for good practice and continue to keep up to date with current practice.

 If you would like to discuss your situation, book an appointment or ask a question please email or telephone.
 I aim to respond within 24 hours.